Rummy: Origin

-There are two common theories about the origin of Rummy, attributing its origins in either Mexico or China in the nineteenth century.
+There are two common theories about the origin of rummy, attributing its origins in either Mexico or China in the nineteenth century.
 The first is that it originated in Mexico around the 1890s in a game described as Conquian in R.F.
 Foster's book Foster's Complete Hoyle, which was played with a 40 card Spanish deck and had melding mechanics.
-The second is that Rummy originated in Asia, and that Rummy was the result of a Mahjongg variant named Kun P'ai that was Westernized as Khanhoo by W.H.
+The second is that Rummy originated in Asia, and that Rummy was the result of a Mahjong variant named Kun P'ai that was Westernized as Khanhoo by W.H.
 Wilkinson in 1891.

-Games scholar David Parlett combines these two theories, and proposes that the Mexican game of Conquian is ancestral to all rummy games, and that Conquian is the equivalent of the Chinese game Khanhoo.
+Games scholar David Parlett combines these two theories, and proposes that the Mexican game of Conquian, first attested in 1852, is ancestral to all rummy games, and that Conquian is the equivalent of the Chinese game Khanhoo.
 The rummy principle of drawing and discarding with a view to melding appears in Chinese card games at least in the early 19th century, and perhaps as early as the 18th century.

 Rummy variations like Gin and Canasta became popular in the twentieth century.
 Rummy games are popular in India, and it is likely that Indian rummy is an extension of gin rummy and 500 rum, which originated from the United States.

 Several theories about the origin of the name "rummy" exist.
 Some attribute it to the British slang word rum, meaning odd, strange, or queer.
 Others say the origin lies in the game Rum Poker, or in the popular liquor of the same name.